 The best way to find your niche social site is to google it.
 You will find something.

 The social media scene can be bewildering.
-But if you follow this plan, you’re going to experience an ROI:
+But if you follow this plan, you’re going to see a higher social media marketing ROI:

-- Must: Join the Big Four: Facebook, Twitter, LinkedIn, Google+
+- Must: Join the Big Three: Facebook, Twitter, LinkedIn

 - Should: Consider the Lesser Three: Pinterest, Instagram, YouTube

-- Could: Check out Two of the Little Ones: Tumblr, StumbleUpon, Reddit
+- Could: Check out Two of the Little Ones: Tumblr, Reddit

 - Possibly: Find One Niche Site